 9.6 If the Client falls more than twenty (20) business days behind on providing the Company requested feedback then the Company reserves the right to bill the Client for all billable hours to date.

 9.7 If the Client falls more than thirty (30) days behind on providing the Company with requested feedback then the Company reserves the right to terminate the project(s) and the Company shall be entitled to invoice the remaining total Contract cost regardless if the Company completed all the Services specified in the Contract.

 10. Quality Assurance – Website Design & Development

 10.1 The Company will perform full performance testing against the requirements stated in the proposal.

 10.2 The Company will verify browser compatibility with the most current versions of Chrome, Firefox and Safari.
 If Client wishes to test the compatibility of other browsers Lure Creative will provide a separate estimate to the Client for that.

 10.3 Upon completion of internal development and testing the Company will provide the Client with a testing / staging link so the Client can perform their review of the site.

-10.4 Upon completion of Client review, the Client is given two (2) rounds of revisions.
+10.4 Upon completion of Client review, the Client is given two (2) rounds of revisions, up to 20 total hours.
 A revision is considered one edit or multiple edits that are grouped together in a single communication and fall within the work outlined in this proposal.
 Note: These rounds of revisions do not cover changes to design, layouts and functionality since those items were approved by the Client during the mockup phase of the project.

-10.5 Any additional edits after the two rounds of revisions are completed will be charged at the Company’s normal hourly rates ($150/hr) with a 1 hour minimum.
+10.5 Any additional edits after the two rounds of revisions or 20 hours are completed will be charged at the Company’s normal hourly rates with a 1 hour minimum.

 10.6 Requests that fall outside of this proposal will be handled via a Change Order (see section 11 Change Management).